cherryaugusta/Winning-Jeopardy/README.md

 The goal of this analysis is to uncover trends and insights that could inform strategies for succeeding on Jeopardy.

+**Key Tools**: Python (Pandas, NumPy, Regular Expressions, Random, SciPy)

 ## Exploratory Data Analysis
-### Key Tools: Python (Pandas, NumPy, Regular Expressions, Random, SciPy)

 ### Recycled Questions
-On average, the answer accounts for only about 6% of the question.
-This is a relatively small portion, suggesting that simply hearing a question isn't enough to reliably identify the correct answer.
-It implies that studying will likely be necessary.
+On average, the correct answer constitutes only about 6% of the total text of a question.
+This suggests that simply hearing a question is not sufficient to reliably identify the correct answer, indicating the need for study and preparation.

-### Low Value vs. High Value Questions
+### Low-Value vs. High-Value Questions
-Approximately `70%` of the terms in new questions also appear in previous questions.
-This analysis is based on a limited sample and focuses on individual terms rather than entire phrases, making its significance somewhat limited.
-However, this overlap suggests that further exploration into the repetition of questions could be valuable.
+Approximately 70% of the terms in new questions also appear in previous questions.
+This analysis is based on a limited sample and focuses on individual terms rather than entire phrases, which limits its significance.
+However, this overlap suggests that further exploration into the repetition of questions could provide useful insights.

 ## Chi-Squared Analysis
-There were no notable differences in term usage between high-value and low-value rows.
-Additionally, the chi-squared test's reliability is uncertain because all frequencies were below `5`.
-It would be more suitable to perform this test again with terms that have higher frequencies.
+No notable differences in term usage were found between high-value and low-value questions.
+Furthermore, the chi-squared test's reliability is questionable, as all term frequencies were below 5.
+To improve the accuracy of this test, it would be beneficial to conduct the analysis using terms with higher frequencies.

+## Conclusion

+This analysis of Jeopardy questions reveals several key insights that could inform strategies for competing on the show.
+The high degree of term overlap between new and previous questions suggests that studying past questions may be beneficial.
+However, the limited difference in term usage between high-value and low-value questions implies that the complexity of Jeopardy questions may not significantly vary by monetary value, challenging the assumption that high-value questions are inherently more difficult.

+While the chi-squared analysis did not produce strong conclusions due to low frequencies, future analyses could address this by focusing on more commonly used terms.
+Overall, a targeted study approach—particularly of recurring terms—appears to offer contestants a strategic advantage when preparing for Jeopardy.